powersync-ja/powersync-js/demos/react-advanced-ui/README.md

 ### 5. Create Sync Rules on PowerSync

-1. Open the [`sync-rules.yaml`](sync-rules.yaml) in this repo and copy the contents.
-2. In the [PowerSync dashboard](https://powersync.journeyapps.com/), paste that into the 'sync-rules.yaml' editor panel.
-3. Click the "Deploy sync rules" button and select your PowerSync instance from the drop-down list.
+Create sync rules by following the [Configure Sync Rules](https://docs.powersync.com/integration-guides/supabase-+-powersync#configure-sync-rules) section.
+The sync rules for this demo are defined in [`sync-rules.yaml`](sync-rules.yaml) in this directory.
+Copy its contents and paste it into the 'sync-rules.yaml' file in the Dashboard as described in the guide.

 ### 6. Set up local environment variables